-- 1. Transporting personnel should review the operation of the ventilator with the treating personnel (physician, nurse, or respiratory therapist) prior to transport - 2.
+- 1. Transporting personnel should review the operation of the ventilator with the treating personnel (physician, nurse, or respiratory therapist) prior to transport - A. Or with home care provider if patient coming from home on mechanical ventilator - 2.
 All ventilator settings, including respiratory rate, FiO2, mode of ventilation, and tidal volumes, PEEP should be recorded prior to initiating transport - 3.
 Specific orders regarding any anticipated changes to ventilator settings as well as causes for significant alarm should be reviewed with the referring medical personnel - 4.
 Once in the transporting unit, confirm adequate oxygen delivery to the ventilator - A. Continuous pulse oximetry must be utilized throughout transport - B. Continuous waveform capnography must be utilized throughout transport - 5.
 Frequently assess the patient's respiratory status, noting any decreases in oxygen saturation or changes in tidal volumes, peak pressures, etc. - A. Frequently assess breath sounds to assess for possible tube displacement during transfer - B. Note any changes in ventilator settings or patient condition in the PCR - 6.
-NG or OG tube should be placed in any intubated patient to clear stomach contents - 7.
+NG or OG tube should be placed in any acutely intubated patient to clear stomach contents - 7.
 For any significant change in patient condition, including vital signs or oxygen saturation or there is a concern regarding ventilator performance/alarms, remove the ventilator from the endotracheal tube and use a bag-valve mask with $100\% O_2$ - A. Contact medical control immediately